hellogreencow/JuliaOS/README.md

     - `COHERE_API_KEY`: For Cohere integration
     - `MISTRAL_API_KEY`: For Mistral integration
     - `GOOGLE_API_KEY`: For Gemini integration
+    - `OPENROUTER_API_KEY`: For OpenRouter integration (access to multiple LLM providers through a unified API)

     Without these keys, certain functionalities will use mock implementations or have limited capabilities.